-HEFCE requires the University to confirm compliance with the Concordat to support research integrity, as set out in the Circular Letter 21/2013 (Annex I - issued 24th July 2013).
-The requirement was introduced as a condition of the HEFCE grant from 2013-14.
+The University is required to confirm compliance with the Concordat to support research integrity, as a condition of receipt of funding.
+This requirement was introduced under HEFCE in 2013/14, as set out in the Circular Letter 21/2013 (Annex I - issued 24th July 2013).

 ‘The institution is required to comply with the Concordat to Support Research Integrity published by Universities UK in July 2012.
 Institutions in receipt of research grant from the Council are also required to provide assurance of their compliance with the Concordat through the annual assurance return to the Council and following any guidance that the Council may provide.
 For 2013-14 only, in recognition that compliance by some institutions may require a period of time to achieve, institutions in receipt of research grant from the Council may provide assurance either of their compliance, or that they are working towards compliance, with the Concordat.’

-The primary purposes of this report are to provide the necessary assurance to University Council and for use as Annex E of the Annual Assurance Return (Annex E) to HEFCE.
+The primary purposes of this report are to provide the necessary assurance to University Council and for use as part of the Annual Assurance Return to the Office for Students..
 Secondary purposes include to:

 Commitment #1: We are committed to maintaining the highest standards of rigour and integrity in all aspects of research.

 1.1 Understand the expected standards of rigour and integrity relevant to their research

 The expected standards of behaviour are made clear within University policy and procedures (see 1.4).
 Links to professional standards are also provided within the Research Integrity and related toolkits.

 1.2 Maintain the highest standards of rigour and integrity in their work at all times

 The University aims to support researchers to achieve and maintain the highest standards of rigour and integrity.
 See 1.3 and 1.4.